 2020 Antarctic OMPS and MERRA-2 Ozone

-The daily progression through the 2017 ozone hole season of the various ozone statistics, comparing 2017 to the climatology of all other years.
+The daily progression through the 2020 ozone hole season of the various ozone statistics, comparing 2020 to the climatology of all other years.
 Also, annual plots of statistics for monthly means.
 Clicking a link will bring up, in a new window, a PDF vector plot or a plain-text ASCII data file that is suitable for input into any program.
 The annual plots show the range of daily values that go into each year's average with gray shading.

 ozone hole area